ParthaPRay/IoTInteroperableGateway/README.md

 # RPI-IoT-Gateway
 This Gateway caters to some of the heterogeneous communication technologies used in the Internet of Things (IoT) by providing a mediator which performs Protocol Transformation, Data Format Transformation and basic traffic routing so that "Things" in IoT can communicate with each other.
+It is an interoperable gateway that can communicate with various protocols e.g., bluetooth, Wi-Fi, RF for sensor data transmission and also capable tos end data to remote IoT cloud.